EricCodeMonkey/ericcodemonkey.github.io/_posts/2024-12-01-What happens under the hood when you create socket in Java.md

 `private static native boolean isIPv6Available0();`

 We have discussed this native method in [last post](https://ericcodemonkey.github.io/2024/11/30/What-happens-in-Socket-Binding.html).
-Acually, the implementation of this native method is very straightforward, it will try to create a IPv6 socket, if it fails, that means IPv6 is unsupported, if it sucesses, that means IPv6 is supported, that is it.
+Actually, the implementation of this native method is very straightforward, it will try to create an IPv6 socket, if it fails, that means IPv6 is unsupported, if it succeeds, that means IPv6 is supported, that is it.

-Since my machine is dualstack, so the IPv6 is available.
+Since my machine is dual-stack, so the IPv6 is available.

-Then it will check the ProtocolFamily, in the previous step, "UNSPEC" is passed, this gives the chance for kernel to dertermine.
+Then it will check the ProtocolFamily, in the previous step, "UNSPEC" is passed, this gives the chance for the kernel to determine.

 So in our case, the `preferIPv6` will be `true`.

-And then the native method which is responsible to create the "real" socket will be called:
+Then the native method which is responsible for creating the "real" socket will be called:

 `private static native int socket0(boolean preferIPv6, boolean stream, boolean reuse,
                                       boolean fastLoopback);`

-Please notes here the `preferIPv6` is true, and `stream` is true as well.
+Please note here the `preferIPv6` is true, and `stream` is true as well.

 And then let's get into the native method of `socket0` in [Net.c in JDK](https://github.com/openjdk/jdk/blob/master/src/java.base/unix/native/libnio/ch/Net.c):